Elikar-KM/Metaphor-Antivirus/README.md

 ## Virus Signatures
 I will probably need a lot of help with these
 !
-Right now i am using md5 hashes, but i will add in the near future the virustotal API and a new database
+Right now i am using md5 hashes and clamAV signature db, but i will add in the near future the virustotal API

 ## Preview
 ### - CPU & RAM usage